abiolarasheed/fabobjects/docs/source/index.rst

 .. note::

-    This documentation assumes you have some python knowledge and that you are running python3.6 or above.
+    This documentation assumes you have some python knowledge, that you are running python3.6 or above and that your ssh key is located in ``~/.ssh`` directory.

 **fab-objects in action**::